Shriraj26/Shopify/README.md

 # Installation
 ## Requirements
-1. Download Nodejs and install this link - [NodeJS](https://nodejs.org/en/download/)
+1. Download Nodejs and install with this link - [NodeJS](https://nodejs.org/en/download/)
-2. Download MongoDB and install this link - [MongoDB](https://docs.mongodb.com/manual/installation/)
+2. Download MongoDB and install with this link - [MongoDB](https://docs.mongodb.com/manual/installation/)

 ## Commands to run this project locally